Seeking Alpha's Second $1M Marketplace Service

 Who would you say the service is for?

 Since we are very careful to assist our members in identifying the time frame which best suits them, we try to provide analysis for different time frames.
-So, if one is a day trader, we provide 5 and 8 minute charts for those members.
+So, if one is a day trader, we provide 5- and 8-minute charts for those members.
 And, if one is a swing trader, we provide 60-minute and 144-minute charts for them.
 And, if one is a long-term investor, then we suggest they focus on the 60-minute, 144-minute, daily and monthly charts we provide.

-You focus on Elliott Wave analysis, which is a form of technical analysis, and one that many struggle to understand.
+You focus on Elliott Wave analysis, which is a form of technical analysis, and one that many struggles to understand.
 How would you explain the approach for someone trying to figure out whether it suits their investing?

 Most investors focus on the fundamentals or on news events to drive their investing perspective.
 Yet, many have learned throughout their career that this does not always provide accurate turning points for major markets.
 And, that is why we so often hear that "the market is just not trading based upon fundamentals at this time."
 In fact, we have heard that quite strongly of late.

-We provide an analysis methodology that is outside the mainstream and focuses purely on market sentiment, which we believe is the primary driver of market price.
+We provide an analysis methodology that is outside the mainstream and focuses purely on market sentiment, which we believe is the primary driver of the market price.
 In fact, many social experiments have been conducted over the last 30 years which provide strong support to our perspective.

 This perspective has allowed us to identify major market turning points over and over throughout the years we have been providing analysis to our clients, ranging from individuals to professional money managers.